kneasle/kneasle.github.io/content/projects/this_site/index.md

 +++
 title = "This Site"
-description = "The website you're looking at right now."
+description = "The website you're looking at right now"

 weight = 120 # 1xx is for not-huge but completed projects